phusion/holy-build-box/README.md

 ### Traveling Ruby

-[Traveling Ruby](http://phusion.github.io/traveling-ruby/) is a system for producing self-contained Ruby application packages for Windows, Linux and OS X. You could think of it as the Holy Build Box equivalent for Ruby applications.
+[Traveling Ruby](http://phusion.github.io/traveling-ruby/) is a system for producing self-contained Ruby application packages for Windows, Linux and macOS.
+You could think of it as the Holy Build Box equivalent for Ruby applications.

 Traveling Ruby works by providing precompiled Ruby binaries that work on any Linux system.
 Ruby developers can then take our binaries, bundle it with their application code, and distribute the result as a single zip or tar.gz file to end users.
 This way, end users do not have to install Ruby in order to use their applications.